Rotational motion and angular momentum

 Check Your Understanding

-Rotational kinematics has many useful relationships, often expressed in equation form.
-Are these relationships laws of physics or are they simply descriptive?
-(Hint: the same question applies to linear kinematics.)
+Question: Rotational kinematics provides many useful mathematical relationships, such as [latex]\omega = \omega_0 + \alpha t[/latex].
+Are these relationships considered laws of physics, or are they simply descriptive tools?
+(Hint: Consider the same question for linear kinematics.)

 Section Summary

-- The kinematics of rotational motion describes the relationships among rotation angle, angular velocity, angular acceleration, and time.
+- The kinematics of rotational motion involves the relationships among rotation angle (θ), angular velocity (ω), angular acceleration (α), and time (t).

 Problems & Exercises